Orthogonalization speed-up from quantum coherence after a sudden quench: Introduction

 where $\beta(t)$ and $\gamma(t)$ are time-dependent coefficients, and $N$ is the number of Hamiltonian eigenstates in the initial superposition state.
-The key quantity in \eqref{eq:LE_fit_formula_Intro} is the decay exponent $\gamma$ that is positive for initial states including quantum coherences and negative otherwise, as shown in Fig.~\ref{fig:Figure1}.
-Moreover, $\gamma$ asymptotically saturates with increasing defect strength.
+The key quantity in \eqref{eq:LE_fit_formula_Intro} is the decay exponent $\gamma$ that is positive for initial states that include quantum coherences and negative otherwise, as shown in Fig.~\ref{fig:Figure1}.
+Moreover, positive $\gamma$ tend to saturate with increasing defect strength.
 A positive $\gamma$ results in a much faster decay of $\abs{\nu(t)}$ as $N$ increases, which leads to an \textit{orthogonalization speed-up}.
-A direct manifestation of this effect is the discrete counterpart of an infinite discontinuity in the quasiprobability distribution of work done by the defect, whose real part coincides with the spectral function of the system, the main quantity considered by Nozi\`eres and De Dominicis to develop the dynamical theory of the OC~\cite{NozieresPR1969}.
+A direct manifestation of this effect is the discrete counterpart of an infinite discontinuity in the quasiprobability distribution of work done by the defect, whose real part coincides with the spectral function of the system.
+The spectral function is the main quantity considered by Nozi\`eres and De Dominicis to develop the dynamical theory of the OC~\cite{NozieresPR1969}.
 The infinite discontinuity and subsequent power-law decay of the distribution of work is compatible with the discontinuity present in the single-particle spectrum of a perturbed Fermi sea undergoing Anderson's OC~\cite{goold_orthogonality_2011,Knap2012}.